ustc-arg/Safe-Robot-Learning-Competition/README.md

 - Zhang, Chenxu @Norton-z
 - Zhang, Kaizheng @iRodinia

-You can reach the team leader @iRodinia via [mail](caesarzhang@mail.ustc.edu.cn) for convenience if there is any further question~
+You can reach the team leader @iRodinia via :email:`caesarzhang@mail.ustc.edu.cn` for convenience if there is any further question~